JCNA9029/CybersentinelModularized/README.md

 loading.py - Terminal UI elements.

+## 📞 Contact
-if any problems persist contact me on Discord: @JCNA9029
+if found any problems contact me on Discord: @JCNA9029